 A pianist since the age of six, Bitensky’s music is rooted in his sense of what is gratifying for a performer.
 He regularly returns to the piano as a source of renewal, and he has made numerous contributions to the contemporary piano literature.
 These include the brooding and melancholy The Alchemy of Solitude, the colorful and varied From the Corner Room, the poetic Scent of the World We Gave Up, Rapture, Shouts and Murmurs, and others.

-He has most recently completed Fearless Critters, a wind ensemble work based on mythical creatures from North American lumberjack folklore, commissioned by the "President's Own" United States Marine Band and performed at the July 2012 Texas Bandmasters Association Convention under the direction of Col Michael Colburn..
-He was also selected as the winner of Saint Mary's University Kaplan Commissioning Project and has completed Katanya, a new piece for narrator and concert band.
+He has recently received the American Prize for Fearless Critters, a wind ensemble work based on mythical creatures from North American lumberjack folklore, commissioned by the "President's Own" United States Marine Band.

-Bitensky is an Associate Professor of Music at Centre College where he teaches composition, music theory, musicianship, and world music.
+Bitensky is the W. George Matton Professor of Music at Centre College where he teaches composition, music theory, musicianship, and world music.
 He lives in Lancaster, Kentucky with his wife Kathy and his silly black dog Chloe.